Steve Pavlina . com

 On July 15th after making a post on the Dangers of Microwave Cooking, I decided to try going without a microwave oven for a while to see what it was like.
 For the past 145 days, I haven’t eaten any microwaved food at all — not even water.

 Since reading those first few articles on the subject, I’ve browsed through a bit more info on the dangers of microwave cooking, but I can’t say I found anything that solidly convinced me one way or the other.
 From what I’ve read though, I can’t say that eating microwaved food is likely to contribute to optimal health.
-I find it interesting that microwave ovens are banned in Russia due to suspected negative health effects.

 Like many of the personal experiments I run, this one gave me some interesting insights…